 "The Climate Hub enables all our climate resources to be easily shared, so collectively we canengage more families, young people and communities and collectively inspire faster change."

-You can easily upload your climate games, hands on resources, climate shows, climate camp activities, videos, COP26 events, climate data summaries and more - remember to add lots of tags so others can easily find your resources and download them.
-Tags are available for different target age ranges, activity types and more.
+You can easily upload your climate games, hands on resources, climate shows, climate camp activities, videos, climate data summaries and more - remember to add lots of tags so others can easily find your resources and download them.

 In order to help you reduce the carbon footprint in your own organisation, we have also added one other function on www.climatehub.uk - the facility to upload and download initiatives in your organisation that have successfully reduced your own carbon - from the the success of vegan and local food in your cafes to the feasibility studies for solar panels on your roof.